GiuliaDT/Veggie/README.md

 ## Build with

-This project was built with React, React Router, Splide, CSS Modules, Webpack and Spooncacular API.
+This project was built with React, React Router, Splide, CSS Modules, Webpack, Axios and Spooncacular API.

 ## Deployment

 Project was deployed on Netlify.
-Click here to try it.
+Click here to try it.https://veggie-app.netlify.app/